-Many cases of chronic pain stems from an obvious initial incident, like a workplace accident.
+Many cases of chronic pain stem from an obvious initial incident, like a workplace accident.
 If you were injured at work and now experience chronic pain, you may be able to claim workers’ compensation, including for your medical expenses and loss of wages.
-For advice specific to your situation and any potential claim, contact our workers’ compensation experts for a free legal consult.
+For advice specific to your situation and any potential claim, contact our workers’ compensation experts for a free legal consultation.

 Sometimes, the connection between work and chronic pain or illness may not be immediately obvious.
 By talking to your doctor, you create a record of your conditions and symptoms which can be referred to should you later need to make a claim.
 Depending on your condition, your doctor may write you a certificate of capacity.